KingPhilip14/ProjectPerfection/ReadMe.md

 ## What is this project?

 This is a text-based RPG I started as a freshman in college to practice some of the coding concepts I learned in class.
-As of September 2023, it isn't complete yet, but it is nearly finished.
+As of January 2024, the game is completed.

+## How do I play the game?

+Go [here](https://github.com/KingPhilip14/ProjectPerfection/releases/tag/v1.0) and download the `ProjectPerfect.jar` file.
+From there, you can start the game!

 ## What can you do in the game?